 By creating an entity, you create a wall of protection between your business activities and your personal financial life.
 So if someone sues your business, your personal assets can likely be shielded from the suit**.

 Deciding On Your Business Entity

-For the most favorable tax status and benefits, this is what you’ll want to do in my opinion (which is also an extension of my CPA’s opinion and recommendations).
+For a single or spousal owner busiuness, this is what you’ll want to do in my opinion (which is also an extension of my CPA’s opinion and recommendations).

-Now, the other potential option would be to set up an “LLC” (aka Limited Liability Company) with an “S-corp” designation.
-But for a stand alone owner, or perhaps a dual ownership with your spouse, I would go with the INC. Mainly because some versions of the LLC require employers to file a 1099 with the IRS.
-Even though the S-corp version does not require this, the employer may just assume your LLC requires a 1099, and be less inclined to pay your corp.
+I personally would go with the INC, mainly because Even though the LLC/S-corp does not require a 1099, the employer may just assume your LLC requires a 1099, and be less inclined to pay your corp.

 It’s important to note that each state has their own rules as to what constitutes an independent contractor.
 Some are far more lax about it than others.
 California, for example, is becoming increasingly aggressive about classifying more independent contractors as “W2 employees,” so they can gain more payroll tax revenue for the state.

 How Do I Set Up My Entity?